ambipomyan/ITCS8224_Fall_2021/README.md

 ```

 ### Run
-The transformer related network need pretrained model, for its slow convergency.
+The transformer related network needs pretrained model, for its slow convergency.
 In this case, the pre-trained dataset is [COCO](https://cocodataset.org/#home).

 ```
 python demo/image_demo.py \